alex-ozdemir/rust-class/plan.md

 The first week is intended to get people comfortable with some of the basics of the Rust language.
 This includes the following:
-   * Syntax of functions, structs, enums, traits, impls, and statements
+   * Syntax of functions, structs, enums, and statements
    * Type inference
-   * Generics
    * Closures, iterator interface / functional programming
    * Mutable and immutable variables
-   * [simple] borrows and mutable borrows, but only on a surface level
    * Modules, crates?
-   * Existence of macros

 For the most part I envision this week's assignment to be very lab-like, in which students write a lot of small bits of code which cover a broad base of